-Indopan Uses, Dosage, Side Effects, Food Interaction and all others data.
+Indopan Uses, Dosage, Side Effects and more

 Indopan (alpha-methyltryptamine) is a stimulant and psychoactive drug which produces effects similar to 3,4-methylenedioxy-N-methylamphetamine (MDMA), despite being structurally dissimilar.
 It was developed in the 1960's by Upjohn with the intention for use as an antidepressant.
 In the 1990's, indopan became regulated as a Schedule I controlled substance in the United states.